corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Add second set of random species names, ensure original file is overwritten
 * 1.0.2 Tweak namelist
-* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
+    * Update override of `origin_void_dwellers` to reflect additional base game restrictions (no Idyllic Bloom)
+* 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * Apply new mono-gender portrait rules
+    * More Pop clothing selector refinements
-    * Update override of `origin_void_dwellers` to reflect additional base game restrictions
+    * Update override of `origin_void_dwellers` to reflect additional base game restrictions (no Anglers)

 ## Source Code